 An offshoot of this is that Slack has a lot more features that support daily in-app productivity.
 There are a whole bunch of reminder features in Slack that make sure you never forget a task, no matter how small it is.

-There's also a Save button you can click on any Slack message to automatically store the message in a Later section in the sidebar.
+There's a Save for later button you can click on any Slack message to automatically store the message in a Later section in the sidebar.
 That way, you can work your way through completing your tasks and responding to messages when you're ready to.

 Teams does have a few productivity features but nowhere near as many as Slack does.
 Teams' productivity features are more designed for following up on meeting actions, like live collaborative to-do lists that sync in real-time and can be updated by anyone who was in the meeting.